 Sunday dinners are a cherished tradition for many and this Sunday special with two fried chicken breasts probably reminds a lot of people of those meals.
 But if you eat this platter, next time you visit your doctor, she's going to remind you that 1,350 calories, 92 grams of fat, and 3,200 milligrams of sodium are too much for one meal.
 And yes, those numbers are for just the chicken; unless your two sides are applesauce and steamed broccoli, you're likely to add another two meal's worth of sodium, fat, and calories to the count.

 Fried Chicken Salad

-It's salad, so it must be a little healthier, right?
+It's a salad, so it must be a little healthier, right?
 No, sorry.
-You may be getting a little bit of vegetable with this dish, but you're also getting 870 calories, 53 grams of fat, 280 grams of cholesterol, and 1,860 milligrams of sodium.
+You may be getting a few vegetables with this dish, but you're also getting 870 calories, 53 grams of fat, 280 grams of cholesterol, and 1,860 milligrams of sodium.
 And that's before you add dressing.

 Grandpa's Country Fried Breakfast

 At first glance on Cracker Barrel's nutrition guide, this breakfast of two eggs and grits doesn't look so bad.
 But then you add a side dish like your choice of fried apples or hashbrown casserole, and suddenly your hearty breakfast runs you somewhere over 1,000 calories, between 40 and 60 grams of fat, and anywhere from 1,500 to 2,000 milligrams of sodium.
 Then there's the buttermilk biscuit and either gravy or butter and jam.
 Only have this breakfast if you plan to eat carrot sticks the rest of the day.